Kaepernick’s reps call audible, workout moved at last minute

 FLOWERY BRANCH, Ga.
 (AP) — A big change of plans for Colin Kaepernick's NFL workout.

-Just 15 minutes before Kaepernick was scheduled to work out Saturday for 25 NFL teams at the Atlanta Falcons' training complex in Flowery Branch, the quarterback's representatives announced the session was being moved 60 miles away to a high school in Riverdale.
+Just 15 minutes before Kaepernick was scheduled to work out Saturday for 25 NFL teams at the Atlanta Falcons' training complex in Flowery Branch, representatives for the exiled quarterback announced the session had been moved 60 miles away to a high school in Riverdale.

-The representatives said the switch was made because they wanted the media to be allowed to watch and videotape the workout.
+The representatives said they called the audible to let the media watch and videotape the workout, adding the shift was prompted "because of recent decisions made by the NFL."

+"From the outset, Mr. Kaepernick requested a legitimate process and from the outset the NFL league office has not provided one," his representatives said in a statement.

-It was a stunning move that seemed to catch everyone off-guard.
+It was a stunning move that seemed to catch everyone off-guard, and came about an hour before the rescheduled workout was set to begin.

-A number of NFL scouts had already gone inside the Falcons' indoor training facility when word came the workout was being shifted from the sprawling suburbs north of Atlanta to Charles Drew High School in Riverdale — south of the city, near the Hartsfield-Jackson Atlanta International Airport.
+A number of NFL scouts had already gone inside the Falcons' indoor training facility when word came Kaepernick's session was being shifted from the sprawling suburbs north of Atlanta to Charles Drew High School in Riverdale — south of the city, near the Hartsfield-Jackson Atlanta International Airport.

-It was not known how teams would be attending the workout in the new location.
+It was not known how many teams would be attending the workout in the new location.

 Dozens of media had been set up in a fenced-off parking next to the Falcons' facility.

+Former NFL head coach Hue Jackson and Joe Philbin had been set to run the drills.

-This was the latest strange twist in this workout quickly arranged this week by the NFL by the for the 32-year-old Kaepernick.
+This was the latest strange twist in a workout quickly arranged this week by the NFL for the 32-year-old Kaepernick.

-The former Pro Bowl quarterback hasn't played since 2016 with the San Francisco 49ers.
+The former Pro Bowl quarterback hasn't played since the 2016 season with the San Francisco 49ers.
 He helped start a wave of protests about social and racial injustice that season by kneeling during the national anthem at games.

+The NFL in February settled a collusion grievance Kaepernick and former teammate Eric Reid filed against the league.
+Reid now plays for the Carolina Panthers.

+Kaepernick's representatives said the NFL "demanded" as a precondition for this workout that he sign an "unusual liability waiver."
+The reps said Kaepernick asked that media and an independent film crew be allowed to attend and videotape the original workout, and that the NFL denied the request.

 Copyright 2019 Associated Press.
 All rights reserved.